 The Significance of the Study presents the importance of your research.
-It gives you an opportunity to prove the study’s impact on your field of research, the new knowledge it contributes, and the people who will benefit from it.
+It allows you to prove the study’s impact on your field of research, the new knowledge it contributes, and the people who will benefit from it.

 The Significance of the Study is part of the first chapter or the Introduction.
 It comes after the research’s rationale, problem statement, and hypothesis.

 The purpose of the Significance of the Study is to give you space to explain to your readers how exactly your research will be contributing to the literature of the field you are studying1.
-It’s where you explain why your research is worth conducting and how significant it is to the community, the people, and various institutions.
+It’s where you explain why your research is worth conducting and its significance to the community, the people, and various institutions.

-Presented below are the steps and guidelines on how to write your research’s Significance of the Study easily.
+Below are the steps and guidelines for writing your research’s Significance of the Study.

-Your problem statement itself can provide clues to what outcome your research study will achieve and who will benefit from it2.
+Your problem statement can provide clues to your research study’s outcome and who will benefit from it2.

-Ask yourself “How will the answers to my research problem be beneficial?”.
-In this manner, you will have an idea of how valuable it is to conduct your study.
+Ask yourself, “How will the answers to my research problem be beneficial?”.
+In this manner, you will know how valuable it is to conduct your study.

 Discovering a positive correlation between the use of lemongrass and lower blood glucose level may lead to the following results: